 Richard Ritchie is a graduate in Business Studies.
 He studied singing with Joyce Newton and Alison Pearson at the Guildhall School of Music.
 In 1974, a musical revue written by himself and Sue Tilling was produced by Thelma Holt at the Round House.
 This was the year he became a full member of Equity.
 Since then he has combined acting with musical composition and lyric writing.
-He also writes political and business speeches.
+He is also an author, with a number of books to his name as well as writing articles, political and business speeches.
+His most recent book – Without Hindsight – was published in September 2018.

 He has taken a wide range of Shakespearian parts, including Feste and Richard III at Haddo Arts Trust, Aberdeen and Bottom under the direction of John D. Collins at Harrow School.
 Other recent parts include David Bliss in ‘Hay Fever’ (Oratory Theatre, 2010), Arthur Wicksteed in ‘Habeas Corpus’, directed by Alastair Boag at the Britten Theatre in 2005 and Gayev in the Cherry Orchard (Gulbenkian Theatre, Canterbury 2006).
 He has appeared in two Gilbert & Sullivan operas at Polesdon Lacey (Marco, ‘Gondoliers’ and Major General, ‘Pirates’).
 Film roles include Harold in Stephen Lennhoff’s ‘Rhythm and Blues’ (Life on Mars Productions Ltd, 1996), and two recent ‘shorts’: Karl in ‘Heartless’ (Christiaan Neu, London Film Academy) and Mr. Matthews in Norway (Emile Rafael, London Film School).